GoogleCloudPlatform/solutions-google-compute-engine-cluster-for-hadoop/README.md

 [Apache Hadoop mirror sites](http://www.apache.org/dyn/closer.cgi/hadoop/common/) or from [Apache Hadoop archives](http://archive.apache.org/dist/hadoop/core/).

-Put the downloaded package to the root directory of this sample (`compute_engine_cluster_for_hadoop`), the same directory as hadoop-1.2.1.patch.
+Put the downloaded package in the root directory of the application, where hadoop-1.2.1.patch exists.
 Download can be performed from your Web browser and the file can be copied to the working directory.
 Alternatively, command line tools, such as `curl` or `wget` may be used.